lola-tech/handbook/content/index.md

 ### 🤒 Sick Leave

-When you are sick, please let your scrum master know asap and log your absence in [CharlieHR](https://lolatech.charliehr.com/).
+When you are sick, please contact your doctor, let your scrum master and office manager know asap and log your absence in [CharlieHR](https://lolatech.charliehr.com/).
 Let us know if you need help.

-If you are unwell for more than a week you might need to get a medical certificate stating the reason for the absence, so you can qualify for sick pay.

-Clinical appointments: Let your scrum master know about medical appointments (for yourself or your child) in advance so they are aware of your absence.
-You do not need to give them details about the nature of the appointment.
-If possible make appointments at a convenient time in your work schedule.

 ### 👶 Parental Leave